Portland Counseling Therapy Perspectives

 Given that I base my work as a counseling therapist upon the principle of mind-body-spirit unity, it follows that my work with you integrates different counseling models which address those dimensions of your experience.

-The primary influences upon my counseling therapy include the following three.
+The primary influences upon my counseling therapy include the following.
 Each bullet items includes a link to a more detailed discussion that you can explore, if interested.

-Other counseling therapy modalities in which I have been trained and which influence my work include neuro-linguistic programming (NLP), Focusing, meditation, mindfulness, A. H. Almaas inquiry, and hypnotherapy.
+Other counseling therapy modalities in which I have been trained and which influence my work include somatic or body-oriented therapy, neuro-linguistic programming (NLP), Focusing, meditation, mindfulness, A. H. Almaas inquiry, and hypnotherapy.

 My work is process-centered which means that as you work on an issue in session from moment-to-moment your experience may meander in its emphasis back and forth from body to feelings to thoughts and even to deeper states.
 My training in these different modalities allows me to track and facilitate your process.